-We use an elasto-plastic toy model to bring out the macroscopic consequences of the isotropization-induced breaking of the symmetry between positive and negative stresses.
-Consistent with recent non-mean-field results, we find that breaking this symmetry changes the characteristics of the unjamming transition~\cite{Jocteur24}.
-Moreover, yielding in strongly jammed systems systems where this symmetry is present tends to concentrate along transient slip lines~\cite{Maloney04,Maloney06,Dasgupta12}.
-We thus predict more homogeneous, ductile-like yielding patterns in weakly-jammed systems due to more isotropic propagated stresses~\cite{Richard20,Tyukodi16_yield}.
+We use an elasto-plastic toy model to bring out the macroscopic consequences of the isotropization-induced breaking of symmetry between positive and negative stresses.
+Consistent with recent non-mean-field results, we find that this asymmetry changes the characteristics of the unjamming transition~\cite{Jocteur24}.
+Moreover, while yielding in strongly jammed systems tends to concentrate along transient slip lines~\cite{Maloney04,Maloney06,Dasgupta12}, we predict more homogeneous, ductile-like yielding in weakly jammed systems due to more isotropic propagated stresses~\cite{Richard20,Tyukodi16_yield}.